-Table 18 Clock Source Generting LSECLK
+Table 22 Clock Source Generating LSECLK

-Name Instruction External clock source (LSECLK bypass) The cock is provided to to MCU through OSC32_IN pin.
+Name Description External clock source (LSECLK bypass) The clock is provided to MCU by OSC32_IN pin.
 The signal can be generated by ordinary function signal transmitter (in debugging), crystal oscillator and other signal generators; the waveform can be square wave, sine wave or triangle wave with 50% duty cycle, and the signal frequency needs to be 32.768kHz.
-For hardware connection, it must be connected to OSC32_IN pin, ensuring OSC32_OUT pin is suspended; for MCU configuration, the user can select this mode by setting LSEBCFG and LSEEN bits in RCM_BDCTRL.
+For hardware connection, it must be connected to OSC32_IN pin, ensuring OSC32_OUT pin is suspended; for MCU configuration, the user can select this mode by setting LSEBCFG and LSEEN bits in RCM RTCCTRL.
 External crystal/ceramic resonator (LSECLK crystal) The clock is provided to MCU by the resonator, and the resonator includes crystal resonator and ceramic resonator.
 The frequency is 32.768kHz.
-OSC32_IN、OSC32_OUT needs to be connected to the oscillator which can be enabled and disabled through LSEEN bit in RCM_BDCTRL.
-LSERDYFLG in RCM_BDCTRL indicates whether LSECLK crystal oscillator is stable.
+OSC32_IN and OSC32_OUT needs to be connected to the oscillator, which can be enabled and disabled by LSEEN bit in RCM_RTCCTRL.
+LSERDYFLG in RCM_RTCCTRL indicates whether LSECLK crystal oscillator is stable.
 At startup stage, LSECLK clock signal is not released until this bit is set to "1" by hardware.
 If it is allowed in the clock interrupt register, an interrupt request can be generated.

-5.3.2 Internal Clock Source
+6.3.2 Internal clock source

 The internal clock includes HSICLK (high-speed internal clock signal) and LSICLK (low-speed internal clock signal).
+HSICLK has 8MHz and 14MHz two specifications, and HSICLK14 is mainly used to provide clock signals to ADC.

-5.3.2.1 HSICLK high-speed internal clock signal
+6.3.2.1 HSICLK high-speed internal clock signal